 - Don’t let him drive while he’s under the influence of alcohol.
 This could mean that you pick him up or arrange for him to get a ride home.
 Allowing your alcoholic husband to drive while intoxicated could cause the death or injury of innocent people in his path.

 - Find support.
-Locate a support or alcohol counseling group for the spouses of an alcoholic.
+Locate a support or alcohol counseling group for the spouses of an alcoholic, this can improve the situation of living with an alcoholic spouse.

 - Talk to your spiritual advisor, such as a priest, rabbi, or other church leader.
 You can also seek out a family member or close friend.
 You do not have to go through this alone, and you need emotional support for yourself and your family.